Media-Ed-Online/princ-int-media-2017aut/modules/games-3/_posts/2017-01-05-conclusions.md

 <span style="color: #33A3C1; font-size: xx-large; font-weight: bold">/ / / </span>
 <span style="color: #F5A205; font-size: xx-large; font-weight: bold">/ / / </span>
 <span style="color: #53DFD3; font-size: xx-large; font-weight: bold">/ / / </span>

+Since we're playing and working in a 2D enviroment, let's take a breather and look at 3D and virtual reality, and how it's altering our interaction with the world around us.